Hausjärvi Gravel Pit Murders: Investigation

 The disappearance of Haantie was initially filed to the Riihimäki Police, who treated the case as a normal disappearance without any indication of homicide.
-Soon, however, it was discovered that a bag belonging to Haantie had been found in a restaurant called Martina at the town of Hyvinkää.
+Soon, however, it was discovered that a bag belonging to Haantie had been found in a restaurant called Martina in the town of Hyvinkää.
 During interviews with the staff, it was apparent that the employees had removed a drunk person who resembled Maarit Haantie.

-It soon became clear that in 1991, a woman by the name of Tuula Lukkarinen had been found brutally murdered in a Hausjärvi gravel pit.
-Earlier, in 1990, Helena Meriläinen was attacked in the same area where Lukkarinen's body was discovered five months later.
-Helena had been hit with a knife, but managed to escape.
-The police assumed that Meriläinen had been attacked by the same man who had killed Tuula Lukkarinen.

-The whole chain of events mentioned above had drawn the attention of the NBI, and soon the case of Haantie was included in the investigation.
-A large search was carried out in the woods around the Hausjärvi municipality and especially the gravel pits area south of Hikiä village, but nothing was found.
-The investigation, however, has remained active to this day.
+The chain of events mentioned above had drawn the attention of the NBI, and soon, the case of Haantie was included in the investigation alongside the 1990 and 1991 events due to commonalities among them.
+A large search carried out in the woods around the Hausjärvi municipality focused on the gravel pits area south of Hikiä village, but nothing was found.
+The investigation, however, remains active to this day.
 In 2007, the television series "Kadonneet", "Disappeared" did an episode on Haantie's case, which attracted a lot of attention.
 In the section, the NBI specifically asked for a hint about a dark-haired man in Järvenpää in the early 90s who offered rides to women, as described by Helena Meriläinen.

-Helena Meriläinen, Tuula Lukkarinen and Maarit Haantie were combined the use of alcohol, dark hair and living environment, with the NBI believing that the same perpetrator is responsible for all three cases.
+The events surrounding Helena Meriläinen, Tuula Lukkarinen and Maarit Haantie all shared similar locations, the use of alcohol, and a dark-haired driver, leading the NBI to believe that the same perpetrator is responsible for all three cases.
+According to the NBI, there is additional information that connects the disappearance to the two earlier cases that they won't publish due to an open investigation.

 The Kadonneet episode gathered about 30 new tips, which helped with the offender's profiling.

-According to the NBI, the hints have been very important for the investigation, and have confirmed the results of earlier profiling.
-Investigation is still active, and the Bureau strongly believes that there have been other murder attempts.
+According to the NBI, the hints have been very important for the investigation and have confirmed the results of earlier profiling.
+The investigation is still active, and the Bureau strongly believes that there have been other murder attempts.

-The NBI has searched for Haantie from the forest areas in Hausjärvi as late as in 2017, claiming that they have information that connects Haantie to the area.
+The NBI has searched for Haantie from the forest areas in Hausjärvi as late as 2017, claiming that they have information that connects her disappearance to the area.

 Fourth case

-In 2017 it was published in the media that there had been a possible fourth case involving the murders.
-In 1989 a drunken 30-year-old woman had just exited a restaurant in Järvenpää when a man offered her a ride, offering her alcohol and pills and then driving her to a forest area, the case resembling the case of Helena Meriläinen's.
-Although the woman did make it, the victim's mother brought it up after the woman had died of natural causes years later.
+In 2017, it was published in the media that there had been a possible fourth case involving the murders.
+In 1989, a drunken 30-year-old woman had just exited a restaurant in Järvenpää when a man offered her a ride, offering her alcohol and pills and then driving her to a forest area.
+The case resembles the case of Helena Meriläinen's.
+Although the woman survived the encounter, the victim's mother brought it up after the woman had died of natural causes years later.